jpgaertner/lkf_detection/README.md

 Notebooks used to analyze sea ice data for LKFs.

-fesom_data: read FESOM data from eerie catalogues, interpolate and create nc file
+fesom_data: read FESOM data from eerie catalogues, interpolate and create nc file \n
 icon_data: read ICON data from eerie catalogues, interpolate and create nc file use lkf_detect to detect LKFs, save them as images and create a gif